Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Finite volume ends and low-order poles

-A holomorphic $k$-differential $\ve{\phi}$ on $\Sigma$ is said to have non-essential singularity of degree $d\in\mathbb{Z}$ at a puncture $p$ if in the local expression $\ve{\phi}=\phi(z)\dz^k$ under a conformal local coordinate $z$ centered at $p$, the holomorphic function $\phi(z)$ has a non-essential singularity of degree $d$ at $z=0$, namely, $\phi(z)=z^df(z)$ for $f$ holomorphic around $0$ with $f(0)\neq0$.
-A pole of order $d\in\mathbb{Z}$ is by definition a non-essential singularity of order $-d$. \begin{remark} We allow poles to have nonpositive order, although this case is more commonly referred to as \emph{removable singularities}.
+A holomorphic $k$-differential $\ve{\phi}$ on $\Sigma$ is said to have \emph{non-essential singularity of degree $d\in\mathbb{Z}$} at a puncture $p$ if the expression of $\ve{\phi}$ in a conformal local coordinate $z$ centered at $p$ is $z^df(z)$, where $f$ is a holomorphic function defined around $z=0$ with $f(0)\neq0$.
+Thus, a pole of order $m\in\mathbb{Z}$ is by definition a non-essential singularity of degree $-m$. \begin{remark} We allow poles to have nonpositive order, although this case is more commonly referred to as \emph{removable singularities}.
 In particular, they are included when we talk about ``poles of order less than $k$'' in Theorem \ref{thm_intro2} (\ref{item_introthm0}) and Section \ref{subsec_finitvolume}. \end{remark}